 In fact, the Brit Chadashah has over 165 references to the paternal nature of God.

-Still, the Tanakh has very clear paternal references.
-While the Psalmist praised God as “a father [av] to the fatherless, a defender of widows” (Psalm 68:5), the prophet Isaiah affirmed that “you, Lord, are our Father [avinu]” (Isaiah 64:8) and described the faithful commitment of God to those with whom He shares relationship:
+Still, the Tanakh has very clear paternal references as well.
+While the Psalmist praised God as “a father [av] to the fatherless, a defender of widows” (Psalm 68:5), the Prophet Isaiah affirmed that “you, Lord, are our Father [avinu]” (Isaiah 64:8) and described the faithful commitment of God to those with whom He shares relationship: